-ETCs may elect to have USAC conduct the annual recertification process on their behalf.
+Service providers may elect USAC to conduct the rolling recertification process on their behalf.

-Note: Do not email the subscriber lists to USAC, as they contain PII (personally identifiable information) of your subscribers.
+Note: Do not email subscriber lists to USAC, as they contain sensitive, personally identifiable information about your subscribers.

-Subscribers will also receive several automated call or text message reminders from USAC during the 30-day period to prompt a response.
+USAC will also send subscribers several automated call or text message reminders to prompt a response during the 60-day period.

-Any subscriber that does not respond within the 30-day window will be considered ineligible for the program and will be de-enrolled.
+Any subscriber that does not respond within the 60-day period will be considered ineligible, and must be de-enrolled.

 If the subscriber fails to respond, USAC will notify them (via phone call) that because they failed to recertify, their service provider is in the process of de-enrolling them from the Lifeline Program.
 The notice will also include the steps required to re-enroll in Lifeline if they are still eligible.